-For the three months ended December 31, 2018, the current tax expense decreased compared to the prior year period primarily due to the favourable settlement of an Austrian tax matter in the fourth quarter of 2018.
+For the three months ended December 31, 2019, the current tax expense decreased compared to the prior year period primarily due to the reversal of tax provisions in Canada and Europe for taxation years that have become statute barred and reorganization expenses incurred in Austria in the current year that are deductible for tax purposes, partially offset by withholding taxes paid in the current year period on inter-company dividends.

-For the year ended December 31, 2018, the current tax expense decreased compared to the prior year primarily due to the favourable settlement of an Austrian tax matter and lower withholding taxes incurred on inter-company dividends, partially offset by higher taxable income generated in taxable European jurisdictions, the foreign exchange impact resulting from the relative weakening of the Canadian dollar on Euro denominated tax expense and the tax expense associated with the disposition of a property located in Germany.
+For the year ended December 31, 2019, the current tax expense decreased compared to the prior year primarily due to the reversal of tax provisions in Canada and Europe for taxation years that have become statute barred, reorganization expenses incurred in Austria in the current year that are deductible for tax purposes, higher withholding taxes on inter-company dividends paid in the prior year, the payment of taxes in the prior year periods on the disposition of a property located in Germany and the foreign exchange impact resulting from the relative strengthening of the Canadian dollar on Euro denominated tax expense.

-The increase in deferred tax expense for the three months and year ended December 31, 2018 compared to the prior year periods was primarily due to an increase in fair value gains in jurisdictions in which deferred taxes are recorded and the reduction in the US tax rate enacted in December 2017 that resulted in a deferred tax recovery in the prior year.
+The decrease in deferred tax expense for the three months and year ended December 31, 2019 compared to the prior year periods was primarily due to a decrease in fair value gains in jurisdictions in which deferred taxes are recorded and the reduction of deferred tax liabilities as a result of the reduction in tax rates in the current year.